lucasdillmann/nginx-ignition/README.md

 After a few seconds, you can open your favorite browser at http://localhost:8090 and start using it.
 There's no default username or password, the nginx ignition will guide you to create your user.

-Please note that in its default configuration the app will start using an embedded H2 database.
+Please note that in its default configuration the app will start using an embedded SQLite database.
 While this is fine for testing and some experiments, is not recommended for a long-term scenario.
 For that, please refer to the configuration section below to use PostgreSQL instead.

+## Migrating from 1.x to 2.0.0

+If you're using any 1.x version of the nginx ignition and plans to upgrade to 2.0.0, please check [this migration guide](docs/migration-guide.md) for instructions and important notes on where to do it.

 ## Configuration